kdpuvvadi/blog/_posts/2023-09-02-selfhost-paswword-manager-vaultwarden-traefik.md

 authors: [kdpuvvadi]
 ---

 Vaultwarden is light weight feature rich drop in replacement for Bitwarden server.
-It's essencially debloated version of the Bitwarden.
+It's essentially debloated version of the Bitwarden.

 To use Vaultwarden, SSL is required.
 Otherwise, singing in to the server is impossible.
 That's where traefik comes in.
-Here i'm assuming you have a domain, cloudflare account & domain added to your account, and docker is already set up and ready to go.
+Here I'm assuming you have a domain, cloudflare account & domain added to your account, and docker is already set up and ready to go.

 ## Cloudflare